Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-In order to impart the highest polarisation fractions, scattering in the wing of the frequency redistribution profiles needs to be enhanced \citep{Dijkstra2008,Eide2018}.
-Clearly this cannot be the case for a scattering medium that is static, and sees the Ly$\alpha$ radiation field close to line-centre, where core scatterings will occur.
-Some velocity offset is needed, which would imply that high $P$ should avoid $|\Delta v_\mathrm{los}| = 0$.
-This was the motivation for the outflowing shell models presented in \citet{Dijkstra2008}.
-Moreover, in the presence of a large $|\Delta v_\mathrm{los}|$, the velocity dispersion cannot be significantly larger than the absolute offset, as this will return a higher column density of gas back towards line-centre, which would maintain a high degree of core scattering.
-In a complicated, 3-dimensional environment with multiple sources of Ly$\alpha$ photons and certainly many velocity components of scattering gas, we speculate that the highly polarized regions will favor velocity shifts and narrow lines, which is precisely what Figure~\ref{fig:polfig} shows.
+The polarisation data show a high $P$, and a pattern in $\chi$ that is close-to tangentially aligned with a central source, and follows contours of surface brightness at smaller scales \citep[][Figure 2]{Hayes2011}.
+To impart such a pattern, scattering in the wing of the redistribution profile needs to be promoted, so as to in turn enhance scattering through the $2P_{3/2}$ excited level \citep{Dijkstra2008,Eide2018}. $P$ will instead decrease if too many core (resonance) scattering events occur (through the $2P_{1/2}$ level).
+Such an enhancement of wing events cannot be the case for a static medium, where the gas would absorb Ly$\alpha$ close to line-centre (core).
+Some velocity offset is needed, which implies that high $P$ should avoid $|\Delta v_\mathrm{los}| = 0$ (the original motivation for the outflowing shell models of \citealt{Dijkstra2008}).
+Moreover, even if large bulk velocity offsets are present, the velocity dispersion cannot be significantly larger than the absolute $|v_\mathrm{los}|$: the consequence of a broad velocity range of absorbing material will always leave some high column density gas close to line-centre, and maintain significant core scattering.
+In a complicated, 3-dimensional environment with multiple sources of Ly$\alpha$ and many velocity components of scattering gas, highly polarised regions should favour larger velocity shifts and narrower lines, and we would expect $P$ to correlate with $|v_\mathrm{los}|$ and anti-correlate with the line width.
+This is precisely what Figure~\ref{fig:polfig} shows and the combination of 2D polarimetric data and 3D spectroscopic data supports a scenario in which preferential scattering outside the Doppler core is enhanced by velocity differences.